bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:24:45

-Katie Robinson I guess, first of all, taking long, because there's just so many different changes.
+I guess, first of all, taking long, because there's just so many different changes.
 And so then it takes just way longer for users to get those benefits.
 And you know, big changes means more bugs and more testing and it just takes long.
 Right.